 \subsection{Results}

-In gravitational theories with quantum corrections, the logarithmic correction to black hole entropy, induced by the one-loop effective action, is well-established to have a connection with trace anomalies (e.g., see \cite{Keeler:2014nn, Xiao:2021zly, Aros:2013taa}).
-Within the framework of effective action formulated through the heat kernel expansion and the background field formalism (as detailed in \cref{setup}), trace anomalies explicitly manifest as terms within the heat expansion coefficients and depend on the background curvature invariants.
-Specifically, in four-dimensional theories, trace anomalies are encapsulated within the third-order Seeley-DeWitt coefficient, denoted as $a_4(x)$ in this paper.
+In gravitational theories with quantum fluctuations, the logarithmic correction to black hole entropy induced by the one-loop effective action is well-known to be associated with trace anomalies (e.g., see \cite{Keeler:2014nn, Xiao:2021zly, Aros:2013taa}).
+Within the framework of effective action formulated by the heat kernel expansion and the background field formalism (as detailed in \cref{setup}), the trace anomalies explicitly appear as terms within the heat expansion coefficients and depend on the background curvature invariants.
+Specifically, the trace anomalies are encoded within the third-order Seeley-DeWitt coefficient $a_4(x)$ for four-dimensional theories.

 Our current objective is to unveil trace anomalies within $a_4(x)$ for the ongoing analysis of the quantized STU supergravity model around Einstein-Maxwell-AdS backgrounds.
-Specifically, we will demonstrate that the square of the Weyl tensor $W_{\mu\nu\rho\sigma}W^{\mu\nu\rho\sigma}$ and the four-dimensional Euler-Gauss-Bonnet density $E_4$ respectively appear as type-B and type-A trace anomalies, defined as
+Specifically, we will demonstrate that the square of the Weyl tensor $W_{\mu\nu\rho\sigma}W^{\mu\nu\rho\sigma}$ and the four-dimensional Euler-Gauss-Bonnet density $E_4$ respectively appear as the type-B and type-A trace anomalies, defined as

 We need to combine the computed gauge-fixed contribution (\ref{sdc16}) and ghost contribution (\ref{sdc29}).
 These contributions are computed separately since the ghosts do not interact with the gauge-fixed sector of the theory containing physical modes.
 The combination of gauge-fixed and ghost parts is straightforward, resulting in